fathindifa26/face-recognition/README.md

 # Face Recognition Attendance System

 ## Overview
+Overview
-Face Recognition Attendance System is a Python-based application that utilizes facial recognition technology to automate attendance tracking.
+Face Recognition Attendance System is a Python-based application that utilizes facial recognition technology, specifically the **VGG Face algorithm**, to automate attendance tracking.
 This system provides a convenient and efficient way to record attendance without the need for manual processes.

 ## Features
 - **Face Detection**: Automatically detects faces in images or live video streams.